-Xander Resources Exploration Update on Fenelon and Val d'Or Properties
+Xander Resources Exploration Update on Fenelon and Val D'or Properties

 Following further stripping of the shear zone pads will be constructed for drilling later this fall.
 The Company has completed a UAV Drone Magnetometric survey of the area in order to provide a better geological interpretation of this historical surface gold showing on the property.

-On the Company's Val d'Or Senneville northern claims, which expand over 90 kms and are contiguous to Monarch Gold (TXSV:MQR) to the north, and Probe Metals (TSXV:PRB) to the south and close to QMX Gold (TSXV:QMX); all of which have had recent discoveries in the Val d'Or east area.
+On the Company's Val d'Or Senneville northern claims, which expand over 90 kms and are contiguous to Monarch Gold (TXSV:MQR) to the north, and Probe Metals (TSXV:PRB) to the south and close to CI Investments (TSXV:QXM); all of which have had recent discoveries in the Val d'Or east area.
 The Company plans to expand its summer program and complete a Magnetometric survey on the Pascalis/ Lanaudiere which has a 7 km northwest-trending volcanic contact zone.

 On the Company's Senneville southern claims the Company is waiting for completion of 3-dimensional modeling of historical drill holes with significant gold values in order to determine the best areas to drill later this fall and employ down hole geophysics to a depth of 250 metres in at least two holes.